jonnonz1/nz-statute-book/acts/public/1999/courts-security-act-1999.md

   (c) any court security officers at any particular court.

 ### 5 Appointment of court security officers
-(1) The chief executive must appoint suitable persons when appointing court security officers under the State Sector Act 1988.
+(1) The chief executive must appoint suitable persons when appointing court security officers under the Public Service Act 2020.
 (2) An appointed court security officer is an employee of the department.

 ### 6 Contracts for provision of court security officers
 (1) The chief executive must have the written consent of the Minister before making a court security contract.
 (2) The chief executive acts in the name and on behalf of the Crown when making a court security contract.
-(3) A contracted court security officer is not employed in the service of the Crown, for the purposes of the State Sector Act 1988 or the Government Superannuation Fund Act 1956, just because he or she is a contracted court security officer.
+(3) A contracted court security officer is not employed in the service of the Crown, for the purposes of the Public Service Act 2020 or the Government Superannuation Fund Act 1956, just because he or she is a contracted court security officer.

 ### 7 Requirements of court security contracts
 (1) Every court security contract must—